-Information was collated for those parts of the catchment where the river is, or could be, failing to meet Good Ecological Status.
-In particular, information was sourced on pressures which could be affecting the river's physical structure.
-Those pressures range from large impacts, such as embankments and straightening, to less obvious impacts, such as dredging and removal of vegetation.
+In order to identify potential restoration sites, information on the river was collected through surveys which took place in summer 2013.
+This information was combined with existing data for the river.
+Survey data was collected for those parts of the catchment where the river is, or could be, failing to meet Good Ecological Status.
+The survey method included the collection of information on the pressures which could be affecting the river's physical structure.

+Those pressures ranged from large impacts, such as straightening and embankments, to less obvious impacts, such as dredging and removal of vegetation.
 Information was also collected on the current physical structure of the river, looking at processes such as bank erosion and flow types.